 If you love your morning cup of Joe, it’s a pretty good bet you’re throwing out spent coffee grounds on a regular basis.
-Take a look at this list and you just might discover more than a few ways you can recycle and reuse old grounds so you can enjoy them over (and over) again!
+Take a look at this list and you just might discover more than a few ways you can recycle and reuse old grounds so you can enjoy them over again!

 Not a coffee drinker?
 These days local coffee shops offer their spent grounds for free.
 Find one near you, then stop by to pick up a bag or two.

 According to the EPA, coffee grounds are a safe and effective way to keep pests away.
 The smoke from burning used ground coffee is especially effective to send mosquitoes away because they are seriously repelled by the smell, which to humans is quite subtle.
-Remember this outdoor trick for your new summer barbecue.
+Remember this outdoor trick for your next summer barbecue.

 Repel insects and fleas